ShiZzO/AdMouse/README.md

 # Description:

-This repository contains the <b><a href="https://lazyaspect.github.io/Ammonite/filter.txt">Filter</a></b> that blocks of adware, ransomware, malware and spyware, phishing and spam, CPA and redirect, fake and scam, advertising and banner networks, tracking and telemetry, analytics and metrics, adult and gambling, chats and push notifications, mining, cryptojacking and illegal pharmacy selling domains.
+This repository contains the beta version of <b><a href="https://lazyaspect.github.io/Ammonite/filter.txt">filter</a></b> that blocks of adware, ransomware, malware and spyware, phishing and spam, CPA and redirect, fake and scam, advertising and banner networks, tracking and telemetry, analytics and metrics, adult and gambling, chats and push notifications, mining, cryptojacking and illegal pharmacy selling domains.
 The file is updated regularly.

 <b>I recommend using it ONLY together with <a href="https://adguard.com/en/adguard-dns/overview.html">AdGuard DNS</a> over TLS (for upstream queries) and <a href="https://adguard.com/en/welcome.html#products">AdGuard</a>.</b>